Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

 ### D. Dialectals forms (Coming soon)

 - D. 01.
 GO
     - Description: Counting in Goelo's dialectal country.
+The way of counting seems to be the same as standard breton.
-    - Link to this file:
+    - Link to this file: no file.
 - D. 02.
 Gw
     - Description: Counting in Gwened's dialectal country.
 It only shows the differences with the standard.
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/D.%2002.%20Gw
 - D. 03.
 K
     - Description: Counting in Kerne's dialectal country.
+The way of counting seems to be the same as standard breton.
-    - Link to this file:
+    - Link to this file: no file.
 - D. 04.
 L
     - Description: Counting in Leon's dialectal country.
+The way of counting seems to be the same as standard breton.
-    - Link to this file:
+    - Link to this file: no file.
 - D. 05.
 T
     - Description: Counting in Treger's dialectal country.
+The way of counting seems to be the same as standard breton.
-    - Link to this file:
+    - Link to this file: no file.

 ### E. Breton numbers, Latin, Mathematics and others